sarahciston/codingcare/posts/guide.md

 So many people feel left out of coding communities and spaces for learning about computation.
 But I believe it is essential for people who come from all different perspectives to share access to the digital languages which are altering the world and what it becomes. *I* want to live in a world that is shaped by *your* point of view and many others' point of views — not a world shaped only by one narrow take on what computers can be and do.

->"I was that convinced that I didn’t have the ability or technological talent to learn how to write code for something.
+"I was that convinced that I didn’t have the ability or technological talent to learn how to write code for something.
 I assumed that every person around me was miles ahead in their practice, and wondered how my passion for creative storytelling could really play into something so new and untouched."
+{: .quote }

->>Tia Kemp, she/her, BA USC Media Arts + Practice
+–Tia Kemp, she/her, BA USC Media Arts + Practice
+{: .quote .attrib }

 ### Don't stop me now